 • Other favorite bird toys are Beads and Mirrors, ring small natural fiber toys, ladders, and small bird toy with a bell.

 • Table top bird stands such as the New Birdie Basketball Bird Gym are favorite parrotlet stand.

-• Provide your parrotlet with a variety of perches made from different materials and offering variable diameters.
+• Provide your parrotlet with a variety of small perches made from different materials and offering variable diameters.
 Our favorites are the Safety Pumice Perch in extra-small, the mini Sandy Perch and Natural Branch Perches in cockatiel size.

 Supervised play time outside of the cage is recommended for parrotlet's They are rambunctious and playful little birds who need room to exercise but we’ve found that dogs and cats are fascinated with them.
 They are also so small that it is easy to step on them or sit on them.

 • Because parrotlets are curious and territorial they tend instigate aggression toward larger birds, cats and dogs.
 Parrotlet's must be closely supervised any time they are out of the cage.